 Jesus told us to love our enemies, do good to those who hate you, and pray for those who spitefully use you.
 How easy is it to love those who love you back?
 Even unbelievers do that.
 It is more righteous to love those who hate you.
 He also said that if someone strikes you, to turn the other cheek, not to lash out and fight back.
 It is commendable before God to deny repaying insult with insult, and to suffer for doing good.

-We should always strive to be lead by the Spirit, not by the flesh.
+We should always strive to be led by the Spirit, not by the flesh.
 Just because we want to do a thing, or say a thing, doesn’t mean that’s what God is asking of us.
 In fact, it seems to be the very things we don’t want to do, for fear of rejection or embarrassment, that God is asking us to do.
 Where we are weak, He is strong.
-We must find our strength and confidence in Jesus, who will fulfill all things, will never let us down, leave, nor forsake us.
+(2 Cor 12) We must find our strength and confidence in Jesus, who will fulfill all things, will never let us down, leave, nor forsake us.
 We should be in constant prayer about what we should do, when we should do it, and how it should be done, so as not to jump ahead of God’s will and perfect timing.
-That is why we are not to make plans for the future, but to say, “If it be the will of God,” we will do a thing.
+That is why we are not to make plans for the future, but to say, “If the Lord wills,” we will do a thing.

 We are not to take part in the actions of worldly people.
-In 2 Corinthians we are told to come out from among them, because evil company corrupts good character.
+In 2 Corinthians 6 we are told to come out from among them, because evil company corrupts good character.
 Jesus said “Whoever is not with Me is against Me, and whoever is not gathering with Me is scattering.”
 Anyone not working with us to bring the light of Jesus into the world is working against us, bringing deceit and corruption — which live in darkness.
-We are told not to associate ourselves, not to be equally yoked together, with unbelievers who are guilty of sexual immorality, greed, idolatry, reviler, drunkard, or swindler.
+We are told not to associate ourselves, not to be equally yoked together, with unbelievers who are guilty of sexual immorality, greed, idolatry, revelry, drunkards, or swindlers.
 In fact, we are told that we take part in their sin if we so much as eat with them or invite them into our home.
+(2 John 1:11)

 There is one body and one Spirit and anyone who makes up the body of Christ is a brethren.
 They are your brothers, sisters, fathers and mothers in Christ, and we are to be like-minded, having the same love, being of one accord and of one mind, looking out for each other’s interests, esteeming each other, encouraging one another towards good works, and praying for each other that God will continue to do His mighty work through us all.